-Phil Schneider, Principal, Global Expansion Optimization and Location Strategy, Deloitte and Jayanth Iyengar, GEO Location Strategy and Site Selection Team, Deloitte Consulting LLP (Location USA 2010)
+Phil Schneider, President, Schneider Consulting, LLC and Jayanth Iyengar, GEO Location Strategy and Site Selection Team, Deloitte Consulting LLP (Location USA 2010)

 Against the backdrop of a stubborn global economic crisis, a thus far anemic recovery, and a wide array of economic stimulus measures undertaken by both the U.S. federal and state governments, there has been renewed interest and activity in foreign direct investment (FDI) in the United States.
 With this comes renewed interest in the incentives that are being used to